 What’s not?
 We used to call this sales support.
 Whether its air cover (softening the prospective targets so when the sales rep comes knocking the prospect has already been exposed to your product or service), other pre-sales marketing support or post-meeting follow up – you can call it ABM.
 I like to think of it as smart selling that marries sales and marketing efforts, and leverages data, analytics and technology.

 In 2015, Microsoft issued a famous report stating that a consumer’s attention span is less than that of the average goldfish.
 And just look around you.
 Snapchat.
 Instagram stories.
-Seven second videos.
+Seven-second videos.

 But while attention spans may be shrinking, longer form content is making a necessary comeback for B2B marketers.
 You should embrace this for two key reasons.

 Google loves it.
-Ultimately, Google wants to connect searches with the most relevant and authoritative information that answers the query.
+Ultimately, Google wants to connect searchers with the most relevant and authoritative information that answers the query.
 It’s no longer about keywords – it’s all about authority.
 And most of the time, you can’t make an authoritative case in 35 words.

 Serious prospects will want to dig deeper.
 They want to make sure your company is legit and that you know your industry.
 So while a very small percentage of people will take the time to do a deep read into a topic, those that do are more likely to be very qualified.
 Serve them well.